 Russell Kaemmerling attended Lamar University (B.S.
 1973) and Southwestern Baptist Theological Seminary (M.Div., 1976).
 He was the pastor of First Baptist Church, West Columbia, S.C.
 (1977–1980), and edited two of the important communication vehicles of the Conservative Resurgence within the Southern Baptist Convention.
 He edited for six months the Southern Baptist Journal (1980), a publication of the Baptist Faith and Message Fellowship, and, then, edited the Southern Baptist Advocate (1980–1985), which was funded by the Criswell Center for Biblical Studies.This collection contains correspondence, news clippings and periodicals, notes, audio cassette tapes, images, and other materials ranging from 1842-2001 that were created and collected by Russell Kaemmerling.
 These papers document Russell Kaemmerling's participation in the Conservative Resurgence in the Southern Baptist Convention, particularly his work publishing the Southern Baptist Advocate.

 John Warwick Montgomery is a noted lawyer, Lutheran Theologian, professor, and prolific writer.
-He is one of the leading evangelical apologists and thinkers of the later-half of the 20th century.
-This collection contains paper documents, audio-cassette tapes, reel-to-reel audio tapes, video-cassette tapes, and books, dating from 1934–2003.
+He is one of the leading evangelical apologists and thinkers of the later-half of the 20th century - early 21st century.
+This collection contains paper documents, audio-cassette tapes, reel-to-reel audio tapes, video-cassette tapes, and books, dating from 1934–2013.
 The collection reflects Montgomery’s student and personal life, his teaching/preaching ministry, his activities as a lawyer and administrator, and his work as an author.
 It documents how Montgomery’s legal expertise, encyclopedic knowledge, and keen wit have influenced a generation of evangelical scholars.

 M. O. Owens served over fifty years in the pastoral ministry serving Baptist churches in South Carolina, Florida, and predominantly North Carolina.
 M. O. also served at various times in denominational and academic positions.
 He was, for examples, a member of the General Board of the North Carolina Baptist State Convention, a member of the Sunday School Board (SBC), a North Carolina Director on the Home Mission Board; a trustee of Gardner-Webb College; and a faculty member at Fruitland Baptist Bible Institute.
 He was a proactive leader in the Conservative Resurgence within the SBC as founder and first president of Baptists United, founder and first president of The Baptist Faith and Message Fellowship, founder and first Chairman of the Trustees of the Southern Baptist Advocate, and founder and first president of Conservative Carolina Baptists.
 This collection contains a variety of correspondence, articles, periodicals, and records of conservative organizations and publications within the Southern Baptist Convention such as the Baptists United, the Baptist Faith and Message Fellowship, Conservative Carolina Baptists, and the Southern Baptist Advocate.
 A few pictures are included.